mightytribble/SillyTavern-rag-context-injector/README.md

 A template speaks a thousand tokens.

 ```
-Your task is to search {{characterName}}'s memories for relevant context for this conversation:
+Your task is to search {{char}}'s memories for relevant context for this conversation:

 <conversation>
-{{messages:-10:-1}}
+{{messages:-15:-1}}
 </conversation>

-The scenario in which this conversation is occuring is:
+The scenario in which this conversation is occurring is (this might be blank):

 <scenario>
 {{scenario}}
 </scenario>

-You must use the available tools to query {{characterName}}'s memories.
-Write your reply as a series of memory statements recounting your findings, e.g. "{{characterName}} remembers X, Y and Z".
+You MUST use the provided tool to query {{char}}'s memories in the knowledge base.
+Write your reply as a series of memory statements recounting your findings, e.g. "{{char}} remembers X, Y and Z".

+Only include memories retrieved from the knowledge base with the tool.
+Do NOT include memories that just restate information provided in <conversation> or <scenario>.

-Remember, you MUST use a tool to find more information.
+Remember, you MUST use the provided tool to find more information.
 Think step-by-step about what questions you could ask the tool to retrieve more information.
 Be verbose and thorough in your investigation.
 Consider asking:
-- what does {{characterName}} know about the other people present?
+- what does {{char}} know about the other people present?
-- what does {{characterName}} know about their current location?
+- what does {{char}} know about their current location?
-- what does {{characterName}} know about what has happened recently?
+- what does {{char}} know about what has happened recently?

 Your final reply must ONLY be a series of memory statements.
 Another assistant will use this information to construct a final reply.
 ```